abdoulfataoh/Nondeterminism-of-ChatGPT-in-Code-Generation/README.md

 ### 1. Generating response

 We use generate_response.py to generate responses with three code problem datasets, and store them into JSON files in '.\log\'.
-(Below is the example command to run this script)
+(Below is the example command to run this script).
+If you want to change the way of requesting ChatGPT, please see [Openai's official website](https://platform.openai.com/docs/api-reference/chat).

 ```sh
 python generate_response.py -d HumanEval -m gpt-3.5-turbo -n 5 -t 1 -s 0
 ```

 There are bugs that might occur in running this script:
 1. dataset path error (change the dataset store path in the functions, e.g. code_contest_experiment, APPS_experiment, and HumanEval_experiment)
 2. paste your own openai.api_key in the file (**DON'T upload your script with your openai.key to the public repository!!!!!!!!!!!**)
 3. download the library that you don't have in your environment

-### 2. Intermedia result processing
+### 2. Intermediate result processing

 We use `intermedia_analyze.py` to generate intermedia based on the test cases and responses we get in the first step, intermedia results will be stored in `'.\log\record\'`.
 (Below is the example command to run this script)